AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/asset-processor.md

 >[!NOTE]
 >
-> For large datasets, it's best to run processing during off-peak hours to avoid impacting system performance.
-After the processing task completes, you can review the details to analyze the results.
+> - For large datasets, it's best to run processing during off-peak hours to avoid impacting system performance.
+After the processing task completes, you can review the details to analyze the results.<br>
+>- The Asset processing for the `/content/dam` folder is automatically triggered by the system every 15 minutes.
+This scheduled process ensures that any newly added and previously unprocessed assets are picked up and processed.
+You can use this setting by enabling the setting `Enable Guides asset processing scheduled job` in the `fmditaconfigMgr`.

 ## Processing the assets